wilsonsk/Android_GAE-API/README.md

 #### Target OS: Android
 ---

-# How to Run Locally on an Android Studio Emulator

 ---
 ## Dependencies:
 To run this project, you will need Node, the React Native command line interface, Python2, a JDK, and Android Studio